 When it comes to 3-9×40 scopes, Vortex Optics makes the best, in my opinion.
 The Crossfire II series is truly remarkable, so let me show you why.

 However, I was also pleased to find that the Crossfire II comes with capped, zero-resettable windage and elevation adjustment turrets.
-These turrets can be adjusted with your fingers, so you don’t need to use tools.
+These turrets are finger adjustable, so I didn’t need to use tools.
 They click audibly, which I also appreciated because it allows you to modify your scope while keeping your eye on the target.
+The audible clicks on the turrets provided clear feedback on adjustments, though I would have preferred more resistance to prevent accidental bumps.
+At higher magnifications, I found negligible parallax error within 100 yards when properly sighted in.
+The 3-9x zoom range provided good flexibility for shorter and longer range shooting.
+At 9x magnification, the image remained sharp across the field of view.

 The V-plex reticle is another standout feature.
 This all-purpose, streamlined hunting reticle is great for keeping track of small, fast-moving targets, such as small critters or game that might otherwise blend in against the brush.
 If you prefer a more detailed reticle with additional information, on the other hand, another scope could be a better choice for your needs.